requestum-team/requestum-code-recipes-ios/Project/README.md

 9. Add `R.swift` https://github.com/mac-cain13/R.swift

-10. Add `Crashlytics` in Firebase (preffered to use client's project from the start)
+10. Add `Crashlytics` in Firebase (use client's project from the start)

-11. Use basic init project example for reference of what classes and structure to use [init-project-ios](./init-project-ios)
+11. Use basic init project example for reference of what classes and structure to use [init-project-ios](./init-project-ios) (can be outdated)

 12. `Run` app, make sure everything is ok